jackmedda/Perspective-C-Fairness-RecSys/Evaluation/REPRODUCE.md

 `experiments_models_age_ml1m`, `experiments_models_gender_lfm1k`, `experiments_models_age_lfm1k`.
 They have been already
 described in above parameters and are related to the predictions of the two datasets and two sensitive_attributes.
 Each one of these variables is a list of tuples, where each tuple contains the following values in order:
+Attributes of each value of the following arrays in order:
 - `target`: `Ranking` (top-n recommendation) or `Rating` (rating prediction), it is the prediction target,
 - `paper`: name or nickname that identify the related paper,
 - `model name`: the model to which the fairness approach is applied or the new name of a fairness-aware baseline, e.g. ParityLBM, BN-SLIM-U.
 - `path`: it can be
     - a full path
     - a list of paths (e.g. Ekstrand et al. experiments contain multiple runs, the paths of the predictions need to be in a list)
     - callable that returns paths as a list, even with one only path (not used, but it is supported)
 - `baseline`: it can be
     - same as `path` but for the baseline
     - a tuple where the first value is the same for `path` and the second value is the specific name of the baseline, (e.g. GCN, SLIM-U), otherwise the string *baseline* will be added at the end of `model name`,
-- `function to retrieve data` (OPTIONAL): function to read the file containing the predictions (it should be one of the functions of the class RelevanceMatrix that start with `from_...` inside [models\utils.py](../models/utils.py))
+ - function or tuple to retrieve data (OPTIONAL): function to read the file with predictions (use one of the functions of the class RelevanceMatrix that start with `from_...` inside `models\utils.py`.
+If it is a tuple the first must be the function just described and the second a list of arguments to pass to the load function
-- `function to retrieve baseline data` (OPTIONAL): the same for `function to retrieve data (OPTIONAL)` but for the baseline predictions
+- function or tuple to retrieve baseline data (OPTIONAL): the same for `function to retrieve data (OPTIONAL)` but for the baseline

 ## Functionality